axos88/optics-rs/README.md

 [![Rust 1.87+](https://img.shields.io/badge/rust-1.87%2B-blue.svg)](https://blog.rust-lang.org/)
 [![License](https://img.shields.io/crates/l/optics.svg)](https://github.com/axos88/optics-rs/blob/main/LICENSE)

+## Summary
+`optics` is a set of **composable, type-safe tools** for accessing, transforming, and navigating data structures.
+It takes inspiration from the optics concepts you'd find in functional languages like Haskell — but it’s designed by someone who does not have a complete grasp on type theory or Van Laarhoven/profunctor lenses.

+It tries to mimic similar functionality within the constraints of Rust’s type system without higher-kinded types.

+The goal was simple:

+👉 Build something useful and composable for everyday Rust projects — no magic.

+### ✨ Features
+- Lenses — for focusing on subfields of structs
+- Prisms — for working with enum variants
+- Isomorphisms — for invertible type transformations
+- Fallible Isomorphisms — for conversions that might fail (e.g., String ↔ u16)
+- Composable — optics can be chained together to drill down into nested structures

+- No dependencies — pure Rust, no external crates
+- no_std support — usable in embedded and other restricted environments
+- Type-safe, explicit interfaces
+- Honest documentation

+### 📦 Philosophy

+This is a **layman's implementation** of optics.
+I don’t fully grasp all the deep type theory behind profunctor optics or Van Laarhoven lenses.
+Instead, I built something practical and composable, within the limitations of Rust’s type system and my own understanding.

+Some of the generic type bounds are clunky.
+I ran into situations where missing negative trait bounds in Rust forced some awkward decisions.
+There’s also a lot of repetition in the code — some of it could likely be reduced with macros, but I’m cautious about that since excessive macro usage tends to kill readability and maintainability.

+I genuinely welcome critics, feedback, and suggestions.
+If you see a way to clean up the generics, improve trait compositions, or simplify the code structure, I’m all ears.
+Drop me a PR, an issue, or a comment.

+### 📌 Status

+This is a **pre-release**, and the code is **unfinished** — but it’s good enough to start experimenting with in real projects.

+There’s a lot of room for simplification and improvement.
+Type-level constraints, trait bounds, and generic compositions are kind of bloated right now, and I wouldn’t mind help tightening it up.

+### 💬 Call for Critics

+If you know your type theory, or even if you just have an eye for clean Rust APIs — I’d love for you to take a look.
+Suggestions, critiques, and even teardown reviews are welcome.
+This is very much a **learning-while-doing** project for me.

+---

+## Documentation

 This crate provides an implementation of various optic types (Lenses, Prisms, Isos, and Fallible Isos), which are used to focus on and manipulate parts of data structures in a type-safe and composable manner.
 The crate allows for the combination of optics, providing powerful abstractions for working with deeply nested